-- ☐ 7) Slide the fuel tank into the fuselage.
-Guide the lines from the tank through the hole in the firewall. - ☐ 8) Use balsa plywood to help prevent moveable from transferring to the fuel tank as
+☐ 7) Slide the fuel tank into the fuselage.
+Guide the lines from the tank through the hole in the firewall.

+☐ 8) Use plywood template to hold in place the fuel tank with C/A glue to secure the fuel tank inside the fuselage.